Deoshun/lead-enricher/README.md

 $$\text{Score} = \frac{1}{1 + e^{-x}}$$

-This compresses the final outcome into a clean probability percentage between `0.0` and `1.0`.
-If that resulting percentage beats your configured threshold (e.g., `0.6`), the lead is passed forward for scraping!
+This compresses the final outcome into a clean number between `0.0` and `1.0`.
+If that resulting number beats your configured threshold (e.g., `0.6`), the lead is passed forward for scraping!

 🎥 **Deep Dive:** For a comprehensive, intuitive visual breakdown of how Weight of Evidence (WoE) and Information Value (IV) work mathematically, check out this excellent video guide: [Weight of Evidence & Information Value Explained](https://www.youtube.com/watch?v=98Zzr6PU19U).